A new podcast about major teams and the minority women who love them.

 The Podcast

 The Minority League was created by two friends who were inspired by their love of good storytelling to take a look at how minorities navigate spaces that weren’t created for them.
 Anar and Manashi decided to do a podcast after they took their love of hockey on the road and traveled to Philadelphia in May 2021 for a Penguins vs Flyers game.
 Looking around the arena, they wondered why there weren’t many minority fans, players, or staff.
 Hockey is such a fun sport!
-It should be something everyone can enjoy, and that’s what The Minority League continues to look at in Season Three.
+It should be something everyone can enjoy, and that’s what The Minority League continues to look at in Season Four.

 The Episodes